 Structure and Function

 The infraspinatus muscle's action on the shoulder is primarily through its function as a rotator cuff muscle providing glenohumeral stability.
 The rotator cuff applies compression upon the head of the humerus that allows for the stabilization of the humeral head during shoulder abduction.
 The muscles of the rotator cuff provide opposing forces to balance the movement of the shoulder.
-The infraspinatus is involved in anterior-posterior force balance as the infraspinatus provides the posterior force and the subscapular provides the anterior force.
-When there is a deficiency in the rotator cuff muscles (in other words, a torn infraspinatus tendon), the humeral head would elevate partially out of the glenoid fossa, decreasing the efficiency of the deltoid muscles abduction action.
+The infraspinatus is involved in anterior-posterior force balance as the infraspinatus provides the posterior force, and the subscapular provides the anterior force.
+When the rotator cuff muscles are deficient (for example, a torn infraspinatus tendon), the humeral head will elevate partially out of the glenoid fossa, decreasing the efficiency of the deltoid muscles abduction action.

 Blood Supply and Lymphatics